catalyst-cloud/catalystcloud-docs/source/load-balancer.rst

 200 to far more elaborate setups that provide a JSON packet containing a variety of server status metrics.

-There are also other health monitor types available including PING, TCP, HTTPS, and TLS-HELLO.
+There are also other health monitor types available including
+* PING
+* TCP
+* HTTPS
+* TLS-HELLO

+To create a health monitor to check the state of the back-end servers providing the on port 80.
+These services are proving a simple static response at the URL path '/health'

 .. code-block:: bash